City of Claremore

-Rogers County continues to be one of the fastest growing county in the state.
+Rogers County continues to be one of the fastest growing counties in Oklahoma.
 Claremore serves as the county seat.
-The Courthouse facilities and county offices are located at 219 S. Missouri.
+Rogers County Courthouse is located at 200 South Lynn Riggs Boulevard.

 Volunteer fire districts provide fire protection for those in rural areas.
 In cooperation with Claremore Fire Department, Tri-District, Limestone, Verdigris, and Northwest serve Rogers County.
 The fire district member train and serve with their neighbors.

 Eight districts serve the citizens and businesses of Rogers County.
 Each water district is committed to providing service and affordable rates while promoting the efficient use of water.
 Each district is governed by a board of directors.

 Rogers County is divided into three county commissioner districts.
 County Commissioners are responsible for roads, bridges and rural cemeteries.
 They also administer the court system, oversee the courthouse and the emergency management team for the county.
 County Commissioners are:

 Pafford EMS currently serves Claremore.
 They provide 24-hour response to emergency and non-emergency calls.
 To date five units are dedicated to Rogers County and forty certified paramedic s and emergency medical technicians handle all emergency needs from advance life support to transports.